-In these lessons, we will learn how to construct a 30 degrees angle from a 60 degrees angle.
+In these lessons, we will learn how to construct a 30-degree angle from a 60-degree angle.

-We can use the angle bisector to construct some other angles from existing angles.
+We can use the angle bisector method to construct some other angles from existing angles.

 A 30° angle can be obtained by bisecting a 60° angle.